fooltowise/NeroNotes/Nero's Notes/Harris Podcast with Mark Leonard.md

 You took Constellation public in 2006.
 Why take the company public?

 **Mark Leonard :** The capital we had raised in 95 didn't really have a ticking clock on it because it was from a pension fund.
-But the capital we raised from Berkshill (TD Capital) definitely had a ticking clock on it.
+But the capital we raised from Birch Hill (TD Capital) definitely had a ticking clock on it.
 Their fund was a ten year fund - or at least I assume it was, most of the venture funds were.
 And so I knew I had to find them an exit at one stage.
 What tends to happen with private equity firms is that if you don't find them an exit, they'll find themselves an exit.
 And that usually involves whistling in some high bankers to dress you up for sale and then running an auction.

 So going public was one of the routes to get an exit and so we explored it and executed it.
 It wasn't particularly tough, we had a reasonable story to tell, we weren't raising a lot of capital.
-I guess the only peculiarity was that the capital we did raise, we raised by selling shares on behalf of owners and Berkshill.
+I guess the only peculiarity was that the capital we did raise, we raised by selling shares on behalf of owners and Birch Hill.

 **Jeff Bender :** Yeah Constellation did not raise any equity itself, it was just for the exit of shareholders.